UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 # Tutorial: Create Custom Nodes

-This tutorial takes you through the steps to create a new node with implementation to use in a TOSCA topology.
+This tutorial takes you through the steps to create a new node with implementation to use it in a TOSCA topology.
-The tutorial will lead you throgh recreating a node from the [Tutorial: Model and Deploy an Application with OpenTOSCA](./tutorial-model-and-deploy.md).
+The tutorial will lead you through recreating a node from the [Tutorial: Model and Deploy an Application with OpenTOSCA](./tutorial-model-and-deploy.md).

 :information_source: Terms in *italics* can be found in the [glossary](tosca-glossary.md).